scrossuk/locic/docs/GettingStarted.rst

 The /examples/ subdirectory gives an idea of how to use both the compiler tools and the Loci programming language.

 These build with the project and so after building LOCIC you should be able to run these straight away.
-A good way to learn the language is to modify the examples, re-build LOCIC (which will just re-build the examples) and then see your modifications in action.
+A good way to learn the language is to modify the examples, re-build (which will just re-build the examples) and then see your modifications in action.

 Testing
 -------

 Various tests are include in the /test/ subdirectory.
-These tests are not run as part of building the project; they can be run after a successful build with one of the following
+These tests are not run as part of building the project; they can be run after a successful build with one of the following commands:
-commands:

 .. code-block:: bash